zju3dv/clean-pvnet/README.md

 ![tensorboard](./assets/tensorboard.png)

-## Training on the custom dataset
+## Training on the custom object

+1. Create a dataset using https://github.com/F2Wang/ObjectDatasetTools
-1. Prepare a dataset as the following structure:
+2. Organize the dataset as the following structure:
     ```
     ├── /path/to/dataset
     │   ├── model.ply